 Applying For Your MC Number

-You are generally granted at least 80 business days to comply with these requirements.
-Failure to do so may result in the dismissal of your application, and you may have to pay an additional amount for another MC Number or operating authority.
+You are granted at least eighty business days to comply with these requirements.
+Failure to do so may result in the dismissal of your application, and you may have to pay an additional fee for another MC Number or operating authority.
 The best way is to contact a third-party service provider or agency to help you obtain your MC Number quickly.

 P.O.
 Box 5090, Tyler, Texas 75712

-©2022 DOT Service - All Rights Reserved.
+©2023 DOT Service - All Rights Reserved.